 At Wadhwani AI, we are creating a smartphone-based anthropometry technology which will allow frontline workers to screen for low-birth weight babies in rural homes.
-This AI-powered virtual weighing machine will provide accurate, tamper-proof, geo-tagged measurements on a smartphone, without additional hardware or data connectivity.
+This AI-powered visual weighing machine will provide accurate, tamper-proof, geo-tagged measurements on a smartphone, without additional hardware or data connectivity.

 Our prototype has been tested and validated in controlled settings and we are working on adapting the technology for field conditions.
-We are collecting training data and running field experiments across four states in India in diverse settings: in rural homes, primary health facilities, and hospitals.
+We are collecting training data and running field experiments across various states in India in diverse settings: in rural homes, primary health facilities, and hospitals.

 source video from an Android phone